Use the loft, fill, and stitch functions to create a volume, then unite it with another volume.

 Shade the Four Faces

-To select all faces, right-click in the View Window, double-click on Faces, and then select Properties from the menu.
+To select all faces, right-click in the View Window, double-click on sim->Faces, and then select Properties from the menu.

 Stitch the Faces into a Volume

 Drag and drop the Volumes->Stitch tool onto the View Window.
-Double-click Faces, then select Done to stitch the four faces together into a volume.
+Double-click sim->Faces, then select Done to stitch the four faces together into a volume.

-Note that SymLab used the shaded faces to create the new volume and then deleted those faces, because the Keep Operands option for the Stitch tool was not turned on.
+Note that Caedium used the shaded faces to create the new volume and then deleted those faces, because the Keep Operands option for the Stitch tool was not turned on.

-To shade the faces of the new volume, right-click in the View Window, double-click on Faces, and then select Properties from the menu.
-In the Properties Panel, deselect the Transparent option, and then click anywhere in the View Window to shade the faces.
+To shade the faces of the new volume, right-click in the View Window, double-click on sim->Faces, and then select Properties from the menu.
+In the Properties Panel, turn off the Transparent property to shade the faces.

 Create a Torus